charlyhayoz/tablefootball_score/README.md

 The application is builded in the public folder of the backend for an easy access.

-For that first, build the application with `ng build --configuration production --base-href /app/`
+For that first go in the frontend directory `cd frontend`, build the application with `ng build --configuration production --base-href /app/`

 The application is then builded in the `frontend/www` folder.